 Re-planting Floodplains in Northern New Hampshire

-Thanks to the recent addition of 760 acres of woods, farmland and wetlands in Spring 2022, the newly expanded Maidstone Bends Preserve—located along the twisting curves of the Upper Connecticut River in Groveton, New Hampshire—protects drinking water for nearby communities.
+Thanks to the recent addition of 760 acres of woods, farmland and wetlands, the newly expanded Maidstone Bends Preserve—located along the twisting curves of the Upper Connecticut River in Groveton, New Hampshire—protects drinking water for nearby communities.
 It also helps link a network of conserved lands across the Northern Appalachians.